caffeinated/modules/README.md

 You can read more about the development and updates behind the package [here](http://caffeinated.ninja/category/packages/modules/).

+**Update:** The Caffeinated Modules package now supports the *latest* version of the Laravel development build!
+The way the packages config files are registered have been re-worked to make up for the removal of the `$this->package('vendor/package')` function.

 ---

 To learn more about the usage of this package, please refer to the full set of [documentation](https://github.com/caffeinated/modules/wiki).
 You will find quick installation instructions below.